rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 Finally, it is extremely common to want either all operations on a memory location to be volatile, or none of them.
 Providing separate wrapper types helps enforce this very common usage pattern at the API level.

-If a need for mixed volatile and non-volatile operations on a given memory location ever emerges, we could envision providing a new `VolatileXyz` method that casts from `NonNull<VolatileXyz>` to `&AtomicXyz`, with a warning to the user that doing so voids the warranty of no out-of-thin-air memory operations that normally comes attached to `VolatileXyz`.
+If a need for mixed volatile and non-volatile operations on a given memory location ever emerges, we could envision providing a new `VolatileXyz` method that casts from `NonNull<VolatileXyz>` to `&AtomicXyz`, with a clear warning in its documentation that doing so voids the warranty of no out-of-thin-air memory operations that `VolatileXyz` tries to hard to provide.

 ## Self-type or not self-type
 [self-type]: #self-type